Compressed air school

 CABLE DIMENSIONING

-Below, flow in different pipe lengths with 0.1 and 0.2 bar pressure drop
+Flow in different pipe lengths with 0.1 and 0.2 bar pressure drop

-Below, the corresponding pipe lengths of the fittings, and the flows through the hose with coupling and nipple at 6bar working pressure and 0.5bar pressure drop
+The corresponding pipe lengths of the fittings, and the flows through the hose with coupling and nipple at 6bar working pressure and 0.5bar pressure drop

 Below, Inner and outer diameters of pipe threads